-Prove that the first nine properties required for a vector space hold, but Property O [343] does not hold.
+Prove that the first nine properties required for a vector space hold, but Property O [304] does not hold.

-This example shows us that we cannot expect to be able to derive Property O [343] as a consequence of assuming the first nine axioms.
-In other words, we cannot slim down our list of axioms by jettisoning the last one, and still have the same collection of objects qualify as vector spaces.
+This example shows us that we cannot expect to be able to derive Property O [304] as a consequence of assuming the first nine properties.
+In other words, we cannot slim down our list of properties by jettisoning the last one, and still have the same collection of objects qualify as vector spaces.